Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 Hostname verification can be disabled for verifying responses to requests made with `httpclient.config.<service>.hostnameVerificationDisabled` by setting it to `true`, though be aware that disabling it poses a significant security risk.

-### Configuration for Transform Services
+### Configuration for Transform Service

 To enable mTLS, additional configuration must be set for Transform Router, Transform Engines, Transform Aspose, AI Renditions, and Shared File Store.

 The following example is for simple transform-core-aio, where only one keystore and truststore is used.
 If there is a need for separation between server/client behavior, generate an additional set of keystore + truststore pair while determining a specific role for that pair (look up sample usages placed in scripts named “client_server”).

 Below is an example of providing values through properties: